 - Absorbent towels – Quick-drying and naturally soft.

-Types of Muslin Fabric
+Different Types of Muslin Fabric

 Muslin comes in different varieties, each suited for specific uses: